 The escalation of conflict in northern Syria risks causing more human suffering and adding new displacement to what is already the largest displacement crisis in the world.
-We are monitoring the situation and remain ready to assist those most in need, but we can’t do this alone.
+Over 202,000 people are reported to have been displaced following the start of military operations in north-east Syria, including nearly 80,000 children.

 After eight year of conflict, Syria remains the largest refugee crisis in the world, with 5.6 million Syrian refugees hosted in the region.
 Over 6.2 million more are displaced inside Syria according to the UN estimates.